March 29th, 2021

 For most assignments, you must make an appointment with your section leader for an interactive-grading session.
 Your section leader will explain in section how to schedule these sessions and go over the grading process in more detail.

 As in any programming course, the assignments in CS 106A require extensive hands-on use of a computer.
 We will use Python version 3.
-At first you will just use parlante.org so you don't need to install anything.
+At first you will just use a website we provide to write your code so you don't need to install anything.
 Later we will do larger exercises where you will need a computer with Python 3 installed on it.
 You will also need to install the free PyCharm development environment.
 We'll have detailed instructions for that when we get there.

 As noted in the University’s recording and broadcasting courses policy, students may not audio or video record class meetings without permission from the instructor (and guest speakers, when applicable).
 If the instructor grants permission or if the teaching team posts videos themselves, students may keep recordings only for personal use and may not post recordings on the Internet, or otherwise distribute them.
 These policies protect the privacy rights of instructors and students, and the intellectual property and other rights of the university.
 Students who need lectures recorded for the purposes of an academic accommodation should contact the Office of Accessible Education.

 Stanford University and its instructors are committed to ensuring that all courses are financially accessible to all students.
-If you are an undergraduate who needs assistance with the cost of course textbooks, supplies, materials and/or fees, you are welcome to approach the course staff directly.
+If you are an undergraduate who needs assistance with the cost of course supplies, materials and/or fees, please email Juliette directly and we can get you set up.

 If you would prefer not to approach the course staff directly, the Diversity and First Generation Office’s Opportunity Fund is designed to financially assist undergraduate students who are experiencing a temporary financial challenge from a hardship or who are seeking funds for an opportunity related to their academic, professional, and/or social development.
 Go to https://diversityandfirstgen.stanford.edu/ resources.
 The Diversity and First-Gen Office is available to connect you with resources and support while ensuring your privacy.